KjetilIN/IN5170/exams/exam_notes.md

   - V: Signal an event, release
     - Increase the value by one

+Useful way to think about what the initial value of a semaphore means:
+- 0: "Wait for someone else to give permission"
+- N: "Here are N permits to use right away"

 ```text
 # Create semaphore
 sem s; // Init value 0